 Binance users also have access to a host of DeFi applications.
 These include Binance Earn, Binance crypto loans, Binance liquid swap, and others.

 Lastly, Binance also has a Visa Card.
-Users can spend their crypto using the card at Visa vendors across the world.
+Users can spend their crypto using the card at Visa vendors worldwide.

 Kraken’s strength lies in its regulatory status.
 The exchange follows FinCEN regulations and is a registered bank in Wyoming.
 This is great for US users.

 Additionally, Kraken has a trading terminal.
-Cryptowatch, launched in 2019, provides users with real-time data concerning crypto markets.
+Cryptowatch, launched in 2019, provides users with real-time data about crypto markets.
 The terminal connects over 25 exchanges and uses APIs from more than 4000 markets.

 Cryptowatch allows users to trade on different exchanges from the platform.
 It has automated alerts and orders with the help of Zapier.

 Finally, Kraken has some advanced trading features.
 It allows users not only to stake their crypto and earn a passive income but also enables futures trading.

 For Kraken vs Binance, Binance is the winner for best features.
 It provides more value to users looking to use their crypto for various purposes.
 Kraken has some novel features but not as extensive as Binance.

 With Kraken vs Binance, there is no clear winner.
 Kraken has a friendly user interface, while Binance might require some time to get used to.
 Binance supports over 500 cryptocurrencies, but Kraken has tighter security.